aosabook/500lines/modeller/chapter.md

 The `init_scene` function creates the `Scene` objects and places some initial nodes to get the user started.
 We will see more about the `Scene` data structure shortly.
 Finally, `init_interaction` registers callbacks for user interaction, as we'll discuss later.

-After initializing the Viewer, we call `glutMainLoop` to transfer program execution to GLUT.
+After initializing `Viewer`, we call `glutMainLoop` to transfer program execution to GLUT.
 This function never returns.
 The callbacks we have registered on GLUT events will be called when those events occur.

 `````````````````````````````````````````` {.python}